 Before I made it out to Aruba, I had heard so many great things from those who have visited often.
 As a matter of fact, it seems that those who spoke about their visits always returned.
-Since being invited to discover the island as a guest of Aruba and the Zimmerman Agency, I have been planning my return to the one happy island with its clear skies, turquoise beaches, friendly people, and white sands.
+Since my first visit, I have been planning my return to the one happy island with its clear skies, turquoise beaches, friendly people, and white sands.

 If you haven’t been to Aruba yet, there are so many reasons to consider and a list of must-do’s.

 The Carubbian Festival takes place every Thursday night in the neighborhood of San Nicolas.
 With a few purchased tickets you can enjoy some local street food and cold beverages, as well as access to entertainment featuring a parade where entertainers and artists display their elaborate festival wear which often serve to symbolize a community, a people, or a local belief or custom.
 A fun evening and beautiful sight as well as a wonderful way to mingle with the locals.
 I did this on my first night in Aruba and it served to quickly warm my heart to the people and the traditions.
 It was hard to keep my dancing feet from moving to the beating of the drums in the parade.